sobrase/offkub/README.md

 A healthy daemonset and `Accepted=True` GatewayClass mean the controller is ready to program the Gateway and associated routes.
+Once reconciled, `kubectl describe gateway traefik-gateway -n default` lists the assigned `Address`.
+If the controller logs contain RBAC errors such as `configmaps is forbidden` or `endpointslices.discovery.k8s.io is forbidden`, edit the Traefik ClusterRole to allow listing these resources.

 A missing GatewayClass or incorrect `parentRefs` will prevent Traefik from using the route.
 Once the route is accepted, the sample page should load from any